kyle-gonzales/cmsc134mp3-diez_gonzales_pulvera/README.md

 127.0.0.1 - - [10/May/2024 20:27:39] "POST /posts HTTP/1.1" 400 -
 ```

-Note that while the post containing malicious code for an XSS attack may still execute (due to the absence of server-side input sanitization), we successfully defend against the CSRF attack.
+Although the post containing malicious code for an XSS attack may still execute (due to the absence of server-side input sanitization), we've successfully defended against the CSRF attack.
 This highlights the importance of implementing multiple layers of defense through a defense-in-depth strategy.

 ### Conclusion

 In our exploration as penetration testers, we've unveiled critical vulnerabilities within the web application, exposing it to SQL injection, XSS, and CSRF attacks.
 Through our hands-on exploration and deliberate attempts to break the system, we unearthed critical vulnerabilities that could compromise the integrity and confidentiality of the application.

 Addressing these vulnerabilities required a multifaceted approach.
-Utilizing parameterized SQL queries, we fortified the application against SQL injection, ensuring that user input is safeguarded from malicious manipulation.
+With parameterized SQL queries, we fortified the application against SQL injection, ensuring that user input is safeguarded from malicious manipulation.
 Additionally, by sanitizing user inputs and escaping HTML characters, we mitigated the risk of XSS and CSRF attacks.
-Furthermore, CSRF tokens adds another layer of defense against CSRF attacks, enhancing the resilience of the system against exploitation.
+Furthermore, CSRF tokens added another layer of defense against CSRF attacks, enhancing the resilience of the system against exploitation.

 One of our key learnings is the undeniable truth that breaking things is the most effective way to uncover vulnerabilities.
 By simulating attacks and exploiting weaknesses, we gained profound insights into the system's security posture, enabling us to identify and address potential risks.